user28301/cleaningData/README.md

 Here we assume that the data has been downloaded and saved.
-The R working directory has been set to the top level data folder The resulting clean data set will be written to this top level folder with the name "tidy.data.txt"
+The R working directory has been set to the top level data folder The resulting clean data set will be written to this top level folder with the name "tidy.data.txt".

+Note that the R script also creates the code book file.

 To obtain the tidy data set, simply run this script and the data set will be created and saved.